uiceds/cee-492-project-2025-gasc/cee492_report.typ

 From the results presented in the above table and by referencing the respective figures (Figure 5 and 6) for each structure, it was apparent that of the three structures, the structures with the least variation year to year had more accurate model predictions than the more erratic years.
 Structure S00370 000+0.5361, both in the upstream and downstream sides, has the most erratic streambed profile year over year.
 The predicted profiles for this structure had the lowest R^2 value, which is supported by the previous statement regarding the erratic streambed elevations.

-While the R^2 value differed per structure, something that remained relatively consistent was the RMSE for all observation made.
+While the R^2 value differed per structure, something that remained relatively consistent was the RMSE for all observations made.
 The column in table 6 is reported in feet and represents the magnitude of inaccuracy between the predicted and actual profile at any given point.

 == Conclusions
 In conclusion, the modeling effort to date reveals critical insights into river dynamics and emphasizes the need for comprehensive methods that consider both common trends and rare events in fluvial systems.
 Supporting evidence from statistical analyses and ongoing literature review enriches the findings, reiterating the significance of continuous improvement in river modeling methodologies.